Uncirculated U.S. Mint Sets

 Coins included in each folder:

-- 2021 Tuskegee Airmen National Historic Site Quarter
+• 2021 Tuskegee Airmen National Historic Site Quarter

 The final release of the America the Beautiful Quarters® series.
 The reverse design shows a Tuskegee Airman pilot preparing for flight during World War II, with Moton Field’s control tower in the background.
 Overhead, two P-51 Mustangs soar as a symbol of their service.
 The inscription “THEY FOUGHT TWO WARS” honors the struggle against fascism abroad and racial discrimination at home.
-Additional inscriptions: “TUSKEGEE AIRMEN,” “ALABAMA,” “2021,” and “E PLURIBUS UNUM.” - 2021 George Washington Crossing the Delaware Quarter
+Additional inscriptions: “TUSKEGEE AIRMEN,” “ALABAMA,” “2021,” and “E PLURIBUS UNUM.”

 This quarter marked a transition in quarter design.
 The obverse returns to John Flanagan’s classic 1932 portrait of George Washington.
 The reverse depicts Washington leading his troops across the Delaware River during the Revolutionary War.
-Inscriptions include “CROSSING THE DELAWARE,” “UNITED STATES OF AMERICA,” “E PLURIBUS UNUM,” and “QUARTER DOLLAR.” - 2021 Native American $1 Coin
+Inscriptions include “CROSSING THE DELAWARE,” “UNITED STATES OF AMERICA,” “E PLURIBUS UNUM,” and “QUARTER DOLLAR.”

 The reverse honors Native American military service from 1775 to the present.
 It features two eagle feathers—symbols of bravery—and five stars representing each branch of the U.S. military.
 The design is encircled to symbolize unity.
-Inscriptions include “NATIVE AMERICANS – DISTINGUISHED MILITARY SERVICE SINCE 1775,” “UNITED STATES OF AMERICA,” and “$1.” - One Kennedy half dollar
+Inscriptions include “NATIVE AMERICANS – DISTINGUISHED MILITARY SERVICE SINCE 1775,” “UNITED STATES OF AMERICA,” and “$1.”

-- One Roosevelt dime
+• One Roosevelt dime

-- One Jefferson nickel
+• One Jefferson nickel

-- One Lincoln penny
+• One Lincoln penny

 The 2021 set serves as a transitional issue, closing out the long-running America the Beautiful Quarters program while introducing the standalone Washington Crossing the Delaware quarter.
 This blend of historic and commemorative designs makes it a unique and meaningful year for collectors.